 Many Regional and District councils are now considering alternative water management strategies, including rainwater collection and greywater diversion.
 However, according to the Centre for Integrated Biowaste Research there is still no national legislation or guidelines currently exist for rainwater or greywater practices, and there is a lack of health risk assessment data specific to New Zealand conditions.

-Students have been communicating their learning through a blogpage that they have developed.
-Youth are currently creating their own greywater system as they further the learning received post their ESR visit.
+Students are also communicating their learning through a blogpage that they have developed.
 The blog continues to provide useful information to the wider Whanganui community and whanau about the environmental benefits of greywater.